leokayson/my_config/README.md

 > - Wezterm
 >
 >   - Use nightly version, but still has some bugs bringing ugly window bar that I cannot bear.
-Temp no in use
+Temp no in use in linux
 > - Kitty
 >
 >   - https://sw.kovidgoyal.net/kitty/binary/
 > - Windows terminal
 >
 >   - Patial settings are located in ./terminal.
 For the Windows PC without dedicated GPU, Windows Terminal is a better chocie.
+But it cannot display pics...

 # 7 Window Manager